cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

     }
     ~~~

-### Create a PKI role and issue credentials for client
+### Create a PKI role and issue credentials for the client

 You can authenticate to a cluster using the private key and public certificate previously signed by the CA , as long as the cluster's trust store includes the corresponding CA.